clane48088/Team-Beta--Project-1/README.md

 # Team-Beta--Project-1

-# Select the Starter file for all script.
+# Select the Starter Folder for all script.

 ## Proposal
 **Team Beta**